Regularly scheduled series, including grand rounds, journal clubs and case conferences, take place on weekly or monthly bases.

 Complete this form if you receive an unrestricted educational grant from a commercial source.

 Inform the audience what the presenter has written on his or her disclosure form.
-The program director, a designee from your professional staff or the speaker should verify one of the following for the audience:
+The activity director, a designee from your professional staff or the speaker should verify one of the following for the audience:

 This declaration is required at all CME activities, including those without commercial support and with “internal” presenters.